 The aluminum top can hold up to 48 lbs of food or equipment, but if you’re cooking up a feast don’t worry because there are not one, not two, not three, but four additional tabletops you can fold out for that extra grub, each with a weight capacity of 30 lbs.

 Oh, and they have hooks and glass holders on the edges that make the perfect holding place for all your drinks, trash bags, and utensils.
 There’s also a rack at the bottom where you can let things cool down or air out and a holder for your kitchen roll – is there really any more you could want?

 This table folds up completely flat for storage thanks to the manufacturer’s slimfold technology, and it has handles for transportation too.
 It may be a little on the heavy size, but if you’re going to be doing some heavy-duty BBQing then you need the table to match.
 You really will be able to cook up a storm with this table at the ready – don’t be surprised if half the campsite suddenly turns up for dinner!

 Option number one is the classic square table set-up.
-This is great if you want to sit down for lunch or play a late-night card game at the campsite.
+This is great if you want to sit down for lunch at your dining table or, play a late-night card game at the campsite, or just use it for food prep.
 As this option is essentially joining two rectangular tables together, there will be a small crevice in the middle so perhaps you shouldn’t place your heaviest loads here.
 It shouldn’t be too much of a problem though, thanks to the sturdy clips and bolts that join the two frames together.

 If you want to put on more of a spread, why not go for option number two and join the two tables together longways?
 This buffet-style arrangement is a great way to display BBQ treats or other nibbles if you want a casual campsite dinner vibe.